VR comes to the rescue for those, like myself, who couldn’t make it to New York to experience the Presidential Pop-up Twitter library

 You can now experience what it's like to be Commander-in-Tweet Click To Tweet

 By far my favourite, however, was the tiny desk which allowed you to become the “Commander-in-Tweet.”
-Basically you’re presented with a short video where one of your aides gives you a piece of news, and you (as the President) are tasked with crafting an appropriate response – on Twitter of course.The experience is one heck of a rabbit hole, even if you're used to Trump's tweets Click To Tweet
+Basically you’re presented with a short video where one of your aides gives you a piece of news, and you (as the President) are tasked with crafting an appropriate response – on Twitter of course.It's one heck of a rabbit hole, even if you're used to Trump's tweets Click To Tweet

 It’s multiple choice, and I rather liked how my pseudo-presidential tweet turned out.
 Why not have a go and share your own?
 It’s as good a thing to do over the weekend as shouting at the TV that the world is a bloody insane place and can we PLEASE just wake up now? #SAD